When you hear most people talk about PC security they will almost always be talking about security on the Internet.

 Step 1 – Install an Anti-Virus Program and more importantly USE IT.
 Especially scan any files you download from the internet and also any removable media (USB memory stick, DVD’s, etc).
 Viruses & Malicious Software on removable media now account for most of the worlds infected computers.

-Step 2 – Keep your Windows Operating System, whether it’s XP, Vista or Windows 7 patched with the latest updates from Microsoft.
+Step 2 – Keep your Windows Operating System, whether it’s Windows 7 or 10, patched with the latest updates from Microsoft.

 Step 3 – Be extra careful when opening and reading Email with attachments, especially when you are unsure of the sender.